- FRITZ!Box 7590

 Setting up Wi-Fi guest access (private hotspot) in the FRITZ!Box

 The FRITZ!Box's Wi-Fi guest access offers your guests a private hotspot and allows them to enjoy secure internet access.
-In this case, the FRITZ!Box provides an additional Wi-Fi network with separate security settings so you do not need to disclose the network key for your private Wi-Fi network.
+For this purpose, the FRITZ!Box provides an additional Wi-Fi network with separate security settings so you do not need to disclose the network key for your private Wi-Fi network.

 Requirements / Restrictions